smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 the commit and acceptance tests.
 Once each pipeline is complete they trigger the release acceptance tests.
 This exercises all changes early and often so that we receive feedback right away.

+We also started running the release acceptance tests periodically to test the environment.
+By exercising the entire system regularly at a working state we isolated environmental issues before they caused other problems.
+Finding infastructure issues right away helped with finding the root cause and learning what changes were harmful.

 The Effects of Speed
 ---------------------------------------